HTML <nav> Tag

-In other words, nav element represents section of page whose purpose is to provide navigational links, either in current document or to other document.
-The links in nav element may points to other webpages or to different sections of same webpage.
-It is semantic element.
-Common examples of nav element are menus, tables, contents, and indexes.
+The <nav> tag is used for declaring the navigational section in HTML documents.
+Websites typically have sections dedicated to navigational links, which enables users to navigate the site.
+These links can be placed inside a nav tag.
+In other words, the nav element represents a section of the page whose purpose is to provide navigational links, either in the current document or to another document.
+The links in the nav element may point to other webpages or to different sections of the same webpage.
+It is a semantic element.
+Common examples of the nav elements are menus, tables, contents, and indexes.

 <nav> Links... </nav>

-- Google chrome 6.0 and above
+- Google Chrome 5.0 and above

 - Internet Explorer 9.0 and above

 - Opera 11.1 and above